Fair.com closes another round of funding, acquires rental car delivery service Skurt

 Just a week after we reported that Fair.com was acquiring the leasing portfolio of Xchange Leasing from Uber, the flexible car-ownership startup is making two more moves.
 Today, the company confirmed that it has raised another round of funding led by next47, the VC firm backed by Siemens; and it has made another acquisition, of Los Angeles-based Skurt, a service that lets you rent a car, and then delivers that vehicle to you.

+Terms of both of the deals have not been disclosed.
+Sources close to the company say that Fair has now raised over $100 million in equity funding, which would put this latest round at around $50 million.

-Terms of both of the deals have not been disclosed but we are tying to find out.
-Fair has never specified exactly how much money it has raised up to now; last year the company confirmed that it had arranged for equity and debt financing of up to $1 billion, money that it would use to build out its business organically and by way of acquisition.
+Fair has never officially specified exactly how much money it has raised or its valuation.

+Last year, the company confirmed that it had arranged for equity and debt financing of up to $1 billion, money that it would use to build out its business organically and by way of acquisition.
 Since then, it also secured a loan facility from Goldman Sachs to finance the Xchange Leasing deal (with the amount also undisclosed).

+From what I understand, there will be some more acquisitions, and funding rounds coming down the line from some key investors, as the company speeds up its national rollout, from its current business that is live only in California, in part to meet the Xchange Leasing deal.

 “These investments are an important part of Fair’s continuing and rapid growth, and are further confirmation that the future of car ownership lies in the digital, flexible and affordable model that Fair provides,” said Scott Painter, Fair CEO and founder, in a statement.
 “We’re gratified that Fair’s reception from the investment community matches the enthusiastic response of our customers, who want to get a car the same way they make countless other digital purchases—from wherever they are and with no long-term commitment.”